Steele, Missouri

 Steele is a city in southern Pemiscot County in the Missouri Bootheel of southeastern Missouri, United States.
 The population was 1,853 at the 2020 census.

 History

 The Steele post office was in operation from 1896 to 2017.
-The community has the name of L. L. Steele, an early settler.
+The community was named for Leonidas Lucilius Steele, an early settler who came to Pemiscot County in 1874 and moved to Steele in 1885, where he operated a hotel and mercantile business.
+The city's early growth was due to it being the only way for people and freight to cross the Little River Swamp to reach Cottonwood Point and the Mississippi River.
 The community was a point along the St. Louis–San Francisco Railway.
 In 1912, Steele contained seven general stores, three cotton gins, a sawmill and a gristmill.

+In 1942, an auxiliary field was constructed by the US Army northwest of the city.
+This was one of four auxiliary fields that served Blytheville Army Airfield, a B-25 pilot training school in Blytheville, Arkansas.
+In August 1946, the Blytheville base and its auxiliary facilities (including the field at Steele) were declared surplus property.
+Local James K. Burton obtained a fiver year lease on the field to operate a flying school on the property.

 Geography

 Steele is located in southern Pemiscot County, approximately five miles north of the Missouri-Arkansas state line.
 The community is on Missouri Route 164 and U.S. Route 61.
 Interstate 55 passes just to the east of the city.
 Caruthersville is on the Mississippi River, eleven miles northeast of Steele.

 According to the United States Census Bureau, the city has a total area of 1.87 sqmi, of which 1.84 sqmi is land and 0.03 sqmi is water.